Hens and chicks plants

 Shopping for Hens and Chicks Plants

-- Check to see that the compost is moist.
-However, compost for succulents like hens and chicks plant can feel loose or almost dry.
+2. Check to see that the compost is moist.
+However, compost for succulents like hens and chicks plants can feel loose or almost dry.
 But if the compost is too dry, it’s a sign of neglect, don’t buy.

-- Don’t buy when the pot is packed with a mass of roots so that little soil is visible at surface.
-It’s a sign of neglect, except you intend potting to a larger container almost immediately when you bring them home
+4. Don’t buy when the pot is packed with a mass of roots so that little soil is visible on the surface.
+It’s a sign of neglect, except you intend to pot to a larger container almost immediately when you bring them home

-- Don’t buy plants with broken or damaged leaves
+6. Don’t buy plants with broken or damaged foliage

-- Avoid plants that the leaves are lop-sided (not turgid)
+7. Avoid plants that the foliage is lop-sided (not turgid)

-- Lastly, be bold to turn and examine the leaf underneath for signs of pests and diseases.
-If you see any, avoid completely.
+8. Lastly, be bold to turn and examine the leaf underneath for signs of pests and diseases.
+If you see any, avoid them completely.

 Display hens and chicks plants places with bright lights on windowsill, verandas, and balconies.
 You can as well display them in bath tub, kitchen and bedroom provided they get adequate light.